 You will find that carrots just take on a whole new flavor profile when they are cooked with this method.
 Sweet with a delicious nutty flavor from the browned butter coats the tongue while the slight lemony bitterness of the thyme cuts through the fat.
 The results are truly wonderful.

-When Michele and Todd came over, we enjoyed the carrots with a grilled pork chop.
-Last week, when I remade the recipe, it went ridiculously well with the grilled hanger steak that was seared on the grill.
 Really, I think that this would pair perfectly with just about any grilled meat.
-It’s probably has too much flavor to go with fish or other seafood.
+Pork chops, steaks, lamb, chicken or turkey.
+The carrots probably have too much flavor to go with fish or other seafood.
 Definitely pair this with a highly tannic wine like a bordeaux!

 Hope that you enjoyed this delicious butter braised carrots recipe.
 We're going to make it again next week!